11 LGBTQ+ Charities to Support All Year Long

 Supports LGBTQ+ elders

 Sage helps empower and support the older LGBTQ+ heroes who’ve fought for marriage equality and gay rights for decades.
-The group educates through policy briefs, mobilizes the community and allies, and marches in protest when rights are at stake.
+The group educates through policy briefs, mobilizes the community and allies and marches in protest when rights are at stake.
 If you want to keep Sage on your list but don’t have the money to give to LGBTQ+ charities right now, no problem.
-The organization also asks for your support in the form of calling up your senators and telling them that you stand by the Equality Act, a piece of federal legislation that would update current civil rights law for LGBTQ+ people and other marginalized groups.
+The organization provides other way to take action, from hosting a SAGE table to becoming an ambassador.

 The Attic Youth Center